What is the difference between behavior and personality? Behavior and personality are two different characteristics that can be used to define us.

 Next steps to better hiring

-They do so by empowering managers to make the best people decisions by comparing the behavioural traits, cognitive abilities and personality characteristics of applicants to those of successful employees in similar roles.
+They do so by empowering managers to make the best people decisions by comparing the behavioral traits, cognitive abilities and personality characteristics of applicants to those of successful employees in similar roles.
 This insight enables businesses and SMEs to identify best-fit candidates quickly and consistently.

 Read more about our assessments here and benefit from our 40 years’ experience to improve your hiring processes.